Potsticker Sauce

-This quick Potsticker Sauce is easy to make with just 3-ingredients!
-It’s savory, tangy, and has a hint of sweetness.
-It’s the perfect dipping sauce for gyoza, dumplings, spring rolls, and more!
+This 3-ingredient potsticker sauce is savory, tangy, and with a hint of sweetness.
+It’s the perfect dipping sauce for gyoza, wontons, egg rolls, and more!

 Table of Contents

 - Just 3 ingredients.
-No hard-to-find ingredients are needed, just pantry staples and grocery store basics.
+No hard-to-find ingredients are needed, just pantry ingredients.

 - Perfect flavor and texture.
 The texture is thinner than other Asian sauces but perfect to coat the potstickers nicely.
 It’s salty, umami-forward, with just the right amount of sweetness.

 - Easy to customize.
-You can change up the flavor and spice level depending on your preferences.
+You can change up the spice or sodium level depending on your preferences.

 - Versatile.
 Who said this sauce is just for gyoza or dumplings?
-It works as a dipping sauce for fries, veggies, or even a marinade.
+My family loves it with fries, veggies, or even as a marinade.

 Ingredients needed

 - Chili sauce.
-Use any chili sauce you like, depending on how hot or mild you want.
+Use any chili sauce or hot sauce you like, depending on how hot or mild you want.
 I like choosing a milder flavor, especially if serving it to others.

 - Omit the sweetness.
 If you prefer a more umami and spicy sauce, skip the brown sugar completely.